Chhena: History

 The Vedas, the oldest scriptures of Hinduism, contain a reference to 'dadhanvat', which has been translated as referencing an 'abundance of curds'.
-Chitra Banerji states that in the life of Krishna, a later manifestation of Vishnu, there is reference to dairy products such as 'milk, butter, ghee and yogurt', but not to chhena.
-Catherine Donnelly, author of The Oxford Companion to Cheese (2016), mentions that Vedic literature refers to cheese production made with the aid of barks of palash tree (Butea monosperma), fruits like jujube (Ziziphus mauritiana) and creepers like putika with coagulating enzymes, "as well as Dadhanvat, a cheeselike substance made with and without pores".
-According to Catherine Donnelly, these plant substances may have contained rennet-like enzymes and notes that the "Vedas may include some of the earliest known references to rennet-coagulated cheeses".
+Chitra Banerji states that in the life of Krishna there is reference to dairy products such as 'milk, butter, ghee and yogurt', but not to chhena.
+Catherine Donnelly, author of The Oxford Companion to Cheese (2016), said that Vedic literature refers to cheese production made with the aid of barks of palash tree (Butea monosperma), fruits like jujube (Ziziphus mauritiana) and creepers like putika with coagulating enzymes, "as well as Dadhanvat, a cheeselike substance made with and without pores".
+According to Donnelly, these plant substances may have contained rennet-like enzymes and notes that the "Vedas may include some of the earliest known references to rennet-coagulated cheeses".
 Lokopakara text dated to the 10th century gives two recipes for coagulated cheeses made from buffalo milk for making sweets using plants and roots.
 According to the text, buffalo milk was coagulated using roots of amaranth plant or leaves of marsh barbel (hygrophila auriculata); the soft cheese produced in this manner was called Haluvuga.
 In the second recipe, buffalo milk was coagulated with Indian mallow (abutilon indicum) or country mallow (sida cordifolia) and was made into balls for sweets.
 The Manasollasa, one of the medieval Indian cooking texts, was written during the reign of King Somesvara III in the 12th century.
 The Manasollasa details souring milk and draining the curds to make chhena and using them as a base for sweets.
 The text goes on to stipulate mixing the cheese with rice flour and shaping it into various balls, and then deep-frying to make sweets.
 Based on texts such as Charaka Samhita, BN Mathur wrote that the earliest evidence of a heat-acid coagulated milk product in India can be traced to 75–300 CE.
 Sunil Kumar et al. interpret this product as the present-day paneer or chhena.